 Tracy joined QVH in 2015.
 Her focus is on managing our dedicated staff and the day to day operations of the hospital and she is a Fear Free Certified Professional.
 She believes optimal patient care includes exceeding our clients’ expectations and welcomes all inquiries from the community.

-She enjoys her Peloton bike, reading, camping, traveling, houseplants, Netflix binges, tabletop game nights, Ravens football, live music and stand up paddle boarding.
-She shares her home on the Eastern Shore with her four cats – black cats Lovett and Favreau, odd-eyed cat Ronan and grey Tabby Arya.
+She enjoys her Peloton bike, reading, camping, traveling, needlework, houseplants, Netflix binges, tabletop game nights, Ravens football, live music and stand up paddle boarding.
+She shares her home on the Eastern Shore with her four cats – black cats Lovett and Favreau, grey Tabby Arya and orange Tabby July.